 Considerable effort… What does that mean for what I need to do each day?

-Exercising and strengthening “System 2” is different for everyone, but the first step is to slow down and eliminate hurry, and free up mental space to think, question, and focus.
+Exercising and strengthening “System 2” is different for everyone.
+The first step is to slow down and eliminate hurry, and free up mental space to think, question, and focus.

 Step 1: Learn to recognize cognitive biases and cognitive illusions.